O. Winston Link: Commercial photography and military career

 Hotshot Eastbound, taken at the drive-in theater in Iaeger, West Virginia, was used in Link's book Steam, Steel & Stars.
 This is one of Link's best-known photographs.

 Link worked for Carl Byoir and Associates for five years, learning his trade on the job.
 He adapted to the technique of making posed photographs looking candid, as well as creatively emphasizing a point.
 On his first major assignment, he photographed part of Louisiana in the summer of 1937, he found himself in New Iberia, the location where Cecil B. DeMille's 1938 film The Buccaneer was being filmed.
 There, he met his future first wife, a former Ark-La-Tex, now an actress/model/body double, Vanda Marteal Oglesby, who stood-in for lead actress Franciska Gaal.
 They "took a shine" to one another, and later that year she posed for some of his photographs at the French Quarter in New Orleans.
 They eventually married in 1942 but later divorced.
 Some of Link's photographs from this time included an image of a man aiming a gun at a pig wearing a bulletproof vest, and one eventually known as "What Is This Girl Selling?" or "Girl on Ice", which was widely published in the United States and later featured in Life as a "classic publicity picture."
 According to Thomas Garver, a later assistant to Link, during his employment at Byoir's firm, Link "clearly defined a point of view and developed working methods that were to shape his entire career."

 When World War II reached the United States, Link found himself unable to join the military due to mumps-induced hearing loss.
 He left Byoir's employ in 1942 to work for the Airborne Instruments Laboratory, which is part of Columbia University.
 Drawing on his university degree and professional photographic experience, Link worked at the laboratory as both project engineer and photographer.
 The laboratory was then researching a device to enable aircraft to detect submerged submarines.
 Link's main responsibility was photographing the project for the United States government.

 In 1945, the end of the war, Link's employment at the Airborne Instruments Laboratory ended.
 Byoir invited Link back, but Link instead opened his own studio in New York City in 1946.
 His clients included Goodrich, Alcoa, Texaco, and Ethyl.
+In 1952, he was hired by Haverford College in Pennsylvania to take photos for the college's publicity and admissions materials.